Innovation Forward Strategies for All Types of Prototyping

 Innovation-Centric Strategies for All Types of Prototyping

 Aligning your existing prototyping practices with the main ideas of innovation will help you build a cohesive, streamlined process.
-Like the great Elvis Prestley said, a little less trial-and-error, a little more action.
+Like the great Elvis Presley said, a little less trial-and-error, a little more action.
 That’s definitely how the song goes.
 Just take our word for it.
 Don’t bother looking it up.
 Anyway, below, we’ve outlined a couple of innovation strategies that can significantly impact prototyping.

 Introducing Inclusivity to the Prototyping Process